Undergraduate Student Grants

 Student Organization Grants

-The Fairbank Center offers a small number of grants to support undergraduate or graduate student organizations engaged in projects or events relating to China Studies.
 One representative of the registered student organization can submit an application with a project proposal and itemized budget.
 The application must be accompanied by a note of support from the organization’s faculty advisor.
-Requests for funding are considered on a rolling basis, but student organizations are encouraged to apply as early as possible as funding is limited.
+Requests for funding are considered on a rolling basis, but student organizations are encouraged to apply as early as possible (at least two months ahead) as funding is limited.
 For more information see the Student Organizations Grant application form.

 Note: For projects spanning multiple countries and/or regions, the Fairbank Center will coordinate with the Asia-related centers and institutes based in Harvard’s Center for Government and International Studies to determine appropriate funding, based on content.
 Please indicate in your proposal for which other sources of funding you are applying.

 Deadline: Rolling.
-Requests for funding should be submitted via email at least one month in advance of the event or project start date.
+Requests for funding should be submitted via email at least two months in advance of the event or project start date.
 To apply, email fairbankcenter@fas.harvard.edu and attach as PDFs: 1) completed Fairbank Center Student Organizations Grant application form, 2) project proposal with itemized budget, and 3) written confirmation of application approval from your student organization’s faculty advisor.
 Email harrietwong@fas.harvard.edu to let us know you have applied or if you have any questions.